nextflow-io/training/docs/index.md

         :material-lightbulb: Comprehensive training material for exploring the full scope of Nextflow's capabilities.

     The fundamentals training material covers all things Nextflow.
-Excellent reference material for anyone looking build complex workflows with Nextflow.
+Excellent reference material for anyone looking to build complex workflows with Nextflow.

     [Launch the fundamentals training :material-arrow-right:](basic_training/index.md){ .md-button .md-button--primary }